Sarah Elder, Investor Relations Manager, Pushpay

-Sarah Elder was a Gold Award winner in the “Investor Relations Professional of the Year” category in the 2017 Stars of PR Awards
+Sarah Elder was a Gold Award winner in the “Investor Relations Professional of the Year” category in the 2017 Stars of PR Awards.
+The 2018 Bulldog PR Awards are now open for submission.

 Length of PR career (so far): 3 years